datarefugephilly/workflow/CONTRIBUTING.md

 $ mkdocs serve
 ```

+**Note that Mkdocs enforces the Markdown syntax strictly, please refer to [this Markdown guide](https://guides.github.com/features/mastering-markdown/), as well as [this one](http://www.mkdocs.org/user-guide/writing-your-docs/#markdown-extensions) for details.**

 Once a pull request has been merged into master, the gh-pages need to be regenerated.
-To do that, go to your local master branch and run
+To do that, go to your local master branch at the command line and run:
 ```
 mkdocs gh-deploy
 ```

-**Note that Mkdocs enforces the Markdown syntax strictly, please refer to [this Markdown guide](https://guides.github.com/features/mastering-markdown/), as well as [this one](http://www.mkdocs.org/user-guide/writing-your-docs/#markdown-extensions) for details.**

 _These guidelines are based on [Toronto Mesh](https://github.com/tomeshnet) and [EDGI's](https://github.com/edgi-govdata-archiving)._